palcsta/FullStackProject/README.md

 [Project URL](https://maailmam.me)
 # Instruction
-For running this project locally you need to access sudo and have postgresql installed.
+For running this project locally you need to access sudo and have postgresql and npm installed.
 Project runs in your web browser.
 Before running the project run dbinstall.sh file
 ```
 sh dbinstall.sh
 ```